hellocodeco/exist-api-docs/docs/guide/read_client.md

 !!! note
     Don't run your script more often than you need to.

-Most data from our integrations in Exist only updates every hour, and some are less than that.
+Most integrations in Exist only update attribute data every hour, and some are less often than that.
 Manually-entered data can update more frequently depending on how you use Exist, but a good rule of thumb is that, if you need timely data, making a request **once an hour is enough**.

 !!! note
     Once an hour is enough.